SO AFRICANS SOLD THEIR BROTHERS INTO SLAVERY?…. REALLY?

 “That is how capitalism has thrived in the world for all these years and continues to operate …”

-One of the most disorientating events in my life occurred when my 12-year-old son came back from his school in Peckham, southeast London, one afternoon, all upset.
+One of the most disorientating events in my life occurred when my 12-year-old son came back from his school in Peckham, southeast London, one afternoon in 1985, all upset.

 “What’s the matter?”
 I asked.